senorcarbone/incubator-flink/docs/apis/programming_guide.md

 <a href="#top"></a>

-Analysis programs in Flink are regular programs that implement transformations on data sets (e.g., filtering, mapping, joining, grouping).
+DataSet programs in Flink are regular programs that implement transformations on data sets (e.g., filtering, mapping, joining, grouping).
 The data sets are initially created from certain sources (e.g., by reading files, or from local collections).
 Results are returned via sinks, which may for example write the data to (distributed) files, or to standard output (for example the command line